Lance Dos Ramos

 Lance Dos Ramos (born 4 April 1985) is a Venezuelan actor, model and animator.

+Biography

 He was born in Caracas, the son of Portuguese immigrants.
 He is the brother of actress Kimberly Dos Ramos.

 He is best known for the role of Chema Esquivel in the series Grachi.
 In 2011 he participated in the Venezuelan film "Memoirs of a Soldier" which was released in 2012.